Tuesday, October 30, 2018

 What the Old Faithful is to the Americans, the Old Beauty is to the Freiburgers.
 You may have guessed.
 I am referring to the steeple of our Minster church, sometimes falsely called the most beautiful steeple of Christendom.

-In 1869 in a eulogy, the well-known art historian Jakob Burckhardt instead wrote, "And the Freiburg steeple will probably remain the most beautiful one on earth."
-Indeed, finished in 1383, the pyramid's filigree structure is sometimes referred to as spiritual stonework.
+In 1869, in a eulogy, the well-known art historian Jakob Burckhardt instead wrote, "And the Freiburg steeple will probably remain the most beautiful one on earth."
+Indeed, finished in 1383, the pyramid's filigree structure is sometimes called spiritual stonework.

 L'age oblige.
-The steeple had to be restored on several occasions; the two recent major reconstruction works took place from 1913 to 1920 (left) and in the 1960ies (right).
+The steeple had to be restored several times; the two recent major reconstruction works took place from 1913 to 1920 (left) and in the 1960ies (right).
 Both photos ©Münsterbauverein(MBV).

-So at the beginning of the 21st century, the Münster-Bauhütte (Minster stonemasonry) only envisaged minor repairs to the steeple.
-Still, a dramatic stone fall in 2005 revealed several construction elements were loose and had to be fixed.
+So, at the beginning of the 21st century, the Münster-Bauhütte (Minster stonemasonry) only envisaged minor repairs to the steeple.
+Still, a dramatic stone fall in 2005 revealed several loose construction elements that needed to be fixed.

 One early morning in 2005, near the main entrance to the Minster church (©MBV)